Entanglement entropy and kinematic space in BCFT and RG flow: Kinematic space for CFT on Upper Half plane

-The universal, theory independent log part is then fixed totally and it is exactly same as the known result in literature.
 The non universal part has undetermined coefficients, which would be theory dependent.
 This part contains a series expansion of $x^{2}$.
 We already noticed that the invariant quantity $\eta$ on the UHP is also a function of $x^{2}$.
 This $\eta$ is basically the cross ratio that appears while doubling the two point function on the UHP to its mirror.
 It is known that the entanglement entropy can be expressed in terms of the two point function of twist operators, on the UHP, and therefore should be a function of this cross ratio.
 Therefore our analysis gives the theory dependent part of entanglement entropy as a function of cross ratios as expected.

 Finally we can compute the expression for the kinematic space metric from this entanglement entropy expression.
 It can be easily checked that in the limit $T\rightarrow \infty$ the expression for the kinematic space metric does reduce to the one given in \cite{Czech:2016xec}.